 The Espinosa Crema is an unusual cigar for the brand.
 While most of their portfolio consists of stronger cigars, the Crema is the first Espinosa with a Connecticut wrapper.
 Made in their La Zona factory located in the heart of Esteli, Nicaragua, the Espinosa Crema uses a blend of well-aged Nicaraguan filler and binder tobaccos.
 It’s capped with a gorgeous, golden-colored Ecuadorian grown Connecticut wrapper.
 The blend is a solid mild-medium strength affair and features tasting notes of coffee, toasted almonds, and cream along with hints of delicate woods, black pepper, and orange citrus.
 It’s a stellar combination and a dynamite addition to the Espinosa Portfolio.

 Montecristo is one of the most hallowed and recognized names in the world of premium cigars.
 With that kind of reputation and name recognition, introducing a new Montecristo requires not only careful planning, but a blend that continues to elevate the Montecristo brand to new heights.
-It’s this philosophy that drove Montecristo’s blenders to create a new cigar that honors the brand’s past triumphs and glory.
-How do they do this you may ask?
-It’s no easy feet.
-In this case, they began searching their vast tobacco stores for leaves that are worthy to be included in the Montecristo Classic Series of cigars.
+It’s this philosophy that drove Montecristo’s blenders to create the Montecristo Platinum Series.
+It is a cigar that honors the brand’s past triumphs and glory.
+How do they do this, you may ask?
+It’s no easy feat.
+In this case, they began searching their vast tobacco stores for leaves that are worthy to be included in the Montecristo Platinum Series of cigars.